darenm/darenm.github.io/_posts/2020-06-23-embed-youtube-video-in-markdown.md

 date:   2020-06-23 12:00:00 +0700
 categories: custommayd "developer training" videos markdown
 ---
-# How to Embed YouTube Videos in Markdown

 I can never remember the best way to embed a video in Markdown, so here, for posterity is the information.

 If we combine the markup for an embedded image and a link, we can  insert an image with a link: